datastackacademy/data-engineering-101/week_1/ep2/system_setup.md

 ## Getting Started Test

 This section checks to see if you have successfully finished setting up your environment.
-If everything is working correctly, you should be able finish this section without any issues. **Please** check with your instructor if you have any issues.
+If everything is working correctly, you should be able finish this section without any issues.
+Please check with your instructor if you have any issues.

 Note: We anticipate most issues to arise from installing WSL.
 That's normal.

-Open a new bash terminal (or WSL terminal on Windows) and execute the commands below. **Copy** and execute each command **line-by-line**:
+Open a new bash terminal (or WSL terminal on Windows) and execute the commands below.
+Copy and execute each command line-by-line:

 ```bash
 # --------------------------------